 For the afternoon, I recommend just relaxing on the beach and at Giles Baths – a stunning natural rock pool at the northern end of the beach.
 There are two other paid ocean pools in Coogee to choose from too.
-Grab lunch at A Fish Called Coogee – which has super fresh and affordable seafood, or Spice Thai for authentic Thai food.
+Grab lunch at A Fish Called Coogee – which has super fresh and affordable seafood in different marinades, along with sides.

 There is a small but interesting shrine to the Virgin Mary up on the headland above Coogee (by the entrance arch that leads to Giles Baths) where a local women saw an apparition of the Virgin Mary on a fence.

 After relaxing back at your hotel for a bit, head out to Chinatown for dinner – I’m a big fan of the dumplings and bao at Old Town Hong Kong, or for cheaper eats, hit up one of the food courts.
 There is also a branch of the Taiwanese restaurant chain that does incredible dumplings – Din Tai Fung – in Chinatown.